Country Report Luxembourg

 Procedure

-The CRI starts with a preliminary review of competence and assigns the case to a team leader/chair who directs the investigation of the case.
-The CRI will obtain opinions, statements and/or additional documentation from the involved parties.
-If a sufficient assessment of the facts is not possible on the basis of the materials submitted, the CRI may hold a meeting with the parties involved and/or visit sites with interviews.
+If a sufficient assessment of the facts is not possible based on the materials submitted, the CRI may hold a meeting with the parties involved.
 It also may obtain expert opinions.
-Upon completion of the investigation, the leading CRI member shall compose a summary opinion, to be presented to the other members for approval.
-At any stage of the procedure, the CRI may issue recommendations to its member institutions to take actions that help in the assessment of the case (e.g. repeating experiments) or to take protective measures (e.g. securing data).
-CRI’s deliberations i.e. discussions on the case take place in closed sessions.
-The members of the CRI and, more generally, all individuals which are part of the proceedings and/or have access to information in the framework of CRI’s proceedings (e.g. members of LARI secretariat, external advisors and experts) are to maintain strict confidentiality in order to protect all persons involved.
+At any stage of the procedure, the CRI may issue recommendations to its member organizations to take actions that help in the assessment of the case or to take protective measures.
+CRI’s deliberations take place in closed sessions.
+The members of the CRI and, more generally, all individuals which are part of the proceedings and/or have access to information in the framework of CRI’s proceedings (e.g., members of LARI secretariat and external experts) are obliged to maintain strict confidentiality.

 Opinions